limeng12/abs/README.md

 I also tried splicing-graph based aligner such as `Whippet`.
 The de novo junctions it detected are much lesser than `STAR` and `MapSplice`.
 But it can find de novo alternative splicing events.

 Read count support cryptic splice sites account 5/10,000 of total mapped reads in average, this make sensitivity is key thing to consider when analyzing cryptic splice sites.
-So after all, I choose `STAR` to do alignment since it can detect highest number of cryptic splice sites.
+After all, I choose `STAR` to do alignment since it can detect highest number of cryptic splice sites.
 So sub-folders that starts with `star` are related to cryptic splice sites.

  `star_target_only_jc` stores the position of cryptic junctions.